By clicking on the icons on the map, additional information is displayed.

 - protection monitoring that will largely focus on areas adjacent to the line of contact, but will also encompass areas with large IDP populations;

-- conducting shelter repairs for vulnerable families whose houses were damaged by the conflict and responding to any flare-ups in the conflict with the delivery of essential NFIs.
-Should displaced people decide to return to their places of origin in government-controlled areas, UNHCR will be ready to provide shelter support if needed, for extremely vulnerable cases and families with specific needs;
+- conducting shelter repairs for vulnerable families whose house was damaged by the conflict, and responding to any flare-ups in the conflict with the delivery of essential NFIs;

 - providing free legal aid to refugees and asylum-seekers regarding the asylum procedure, exercise of civil, social and economic rights, as well as access to public services;